-The government also funded construction of railways and other infrastructure to support growth.
-As a result, it imported massive amounts of commodities, like aluminum and copper.
+These companies dominate their industries and include the big three energy companies: PetroChina, Sinopec, and China National Offshore Oil Corporation (CNOOC).
+China developed cities around these factories to attract workers.
+The government also funded the construction of railways and other infrastructure to support growth and imported massive amounts of commodities, like aluminum and copper.

 China imports raw commodities from Latin America and Africa.
 These include oil and other fuels, metal ores, plastics, and organic chemicals.

-China's Share of World Commodity Consumption in 2014/2015
+China's Share of World Commodity Consumption

 |Commodity||Share of World Consumption|

 How China Affects the U.S. Economy

 China buys U.S. debt to support the value of the dollar.
-This is because China pegs its currency (the yuan) to the U.S. dollar.
+This is because China pegs its currency, the yuan, to the U.S. dollar.
 It devalues the currency when needed to keep its export prices competitive.